The Garden of Forking Paths (Once Upon a Time)

 "The Garden of Forking Paths" is the third episode of the seventh season and the 136th episode overall of the American fantasy-drama series Once Upon a Time.
 Written by David H. Goodman and Brigitte Hales and directed by Ron Underwood, it premiered on ABC in the United States on October 20, 2017.

 In the episode, Cinderella befriends Tiana and an offer by Lady Tremaine to lure Henry into a trap is detailed, while Victoria's plot to destroy a community garden that Jacinda is trying to stop and Lucy believes that a secret reason for it that draws Henry into the mystery is displayed in the present day, along with another secret about Victoria that she has kept hidden.

 Plot

 Opening sequence

-A excavator is featured in the background.
+An excavator is featured in the background.

 In the characters' past

 At the location of the portal where she was supposed to meet Henry, Cinderella encounters Lady Tremaine's guards.
 However, the guards were attacked by Cinderella and at the last minute are ambushed by Princess Tiana, who happens to be the leader of a resistance group.
 As the two forged an alliance upon meeting each other, Tiana tells Cinderella that the prince killing her father was planned by Tremaine.
 As Cinderella agreed to join Tiana, she also left behind her glass slipper for Henry to find.
 The following day, Tiana informed Cinderella that Tremaine has moved something that they can't identify to her manor, but Cinderella knows what it is but says that she doesn't.
 Soon they're joined by Henry, Hook, and Regina, who Tiana believes the latter can prove valuable in their fight against Tremaine.

 That night, Cinderella made a secret return to the manor to confront Tremaine over why she murdered her father, but Tremaine explained that it was Cinderella's fault as she revealed a coffin that she had moved earlier, which contained the preserved body of Tremaine's daughter Anastasia.
 Tremaine offered a deal to spare Cinderella and the resistance on the condition that she steal Henry's heart because Anastasia needs a heart full of belief in order to be revived.
 This puts Cinderella in a dilemma, so she uses another idea.
 The previous day, Tiana introduced Cinderella to a resistance member who is ready to devote himself to the cause, but when Regina sees what Cinderella was planning to do, she stopped her, telling Cinderella that doing so would be a major mistake.
 The next day, Regina catches Cinderella trying to run away, then gets to open up about her relationship with Tremaine.
 Cinderella tells Regina that her father's death is tied to Anastasia's and her own involvement led to Tremaine's hatred for her.
 Regina suggested to Cinderella that the only way to fight back is to use forgiveness, and Cinderella agreed to stay with the resistance, just in time to warn them about Tremaine's plot, and eventually put the plans on hold for now.